 This is a nightly routine the majority of us would have experienced growing up.

-But all this changed with the introduction of streaming services like Netflix.
+But all this changed with the introduction of TV streaming subscription services like Netflix.
 The TV Guide was thrown out the window and adverts were scrapped in favour of on demand viewing.

 New contenders look to disrupt

 According to BBC chief Tony Hall, the TV industry is about to enter “a second wave of disruption”, as new players enter an already congested market.
 The BBC announced plans to launch their own streaming service called BritBox, in partnership with ITV, to offset the effects of a decline in live TV viewing figures, but they aren’t alone.
 Disney, Apple, NBC and WarnerMedia are all poised to launch their own streaming services in a bid to compete with veterans Netflix and Amazon Prime.

 Even Costco are reportedly contemplating launching their own streaming service, which should convince sceptics that anyone who feasibly can will be looking to do the same in the near future.